 The answer below is a short explanation.
 For a more detailed explanation and GREAT TIPS on how to save money, please visit our blog post: Car keys replacement cost

-A: In short, to replace a Honda key usually cost between $80-$450.
-It depends on a few factors:
+A: In a nutshell, to replace a Honda key can cost anywhere between $90 and $460.
+The price you pay depends on several factors:

 - Original ignition or not